-The global diabetes pandemic has created a massive demand for insulin, especially in China, which is expected to soon have half the world’s diabetes patients.
+The global diabetes pandemic has created a massive demand for insulin, especially in China, which is expected to have half the world’s diabetes patients soon.
 Meeting this demand means developing extremely efficient production methods that can supply affordable insulin with high purity.
-A promising approach is to add an orthogonal step upstream the main reverse-phase chromatography (RPC) peptide purification to increase purity and also guard the expensive high-performance RPC columns from bioburden and stringent cleaning-in-place procedures.
+A promising approach is adding an orthogonal step upstream during the main reverse-phase chromatography (RPC) peptide purification process to increase purity and guard the expensive high-performance RPC columns from bioburden and stringent cleaning-in-place procedures.

 Diabetes – the growing pandemic puts insulin supply to the test

-The aging population and dramatic changes in the lifestyle of many countries have meant that diabetes has become a pandemic in the past decade, with one in eleven adults suffering from diabetes.
+The aging population and dramatic changes in the lifestyle of many countries have meant that diabetes has become a pandemic in the past decade, with one in eleven adults having diabetes.
 This represents 425 million patients globally and an incidence rate as high as 8.8%.
-It has been estimated that 629 million people worldwide will suffer from diabetes by 2045.
+It has been estimated that 629 million people worldwide will have diabetes by 2045.

-It has been estimated that 114 million Chinese had diabetes in 2017 , making China rank number 1 in the world.
-A recent survey estimated the prevalence of Type 1 diabetes in China at about 1.01 incidence per 100 000 yearly[(3].
-The number of patients is estimated to increase to over 300 million by 2045, representing approximately 50% of the global patient base.
-The country’s diabetes market is therefore increasing rapidly and is predicted to be over $6 billion in 2022.
-The aging population and hastened medical reforms aimed to expand treatment to a huge patient population with unmet needs means that China will therefore become a major arena in the fight to supply insulin to treat diabetes.
+It has been estimated that 141 million Chinese had diabetes in 2021, which ranks China as the number 1 country in need of insulin globally.
+The country’s diabetes market is increasing rapidly and is predicted to be over $6 billion in 2022.
+The aging population and hastened medical reforms aimed to expand treatment to a huge patient population with unmet needs means that China will, therefore, become a major arena in the fight to supply insulin to treat diabetes.

-So, why is insulin, one of the first ‘wonder drugs’ of the 20th Century, still prohibitively expensive 100 years after its introduction as a life-saving drug?
-One reason is that three multinational companies – Novo Nordisk, Eli Lilly and Company, and Sanofi- dominate the $21bn global insulin market.
-In their analysis of the costs of insulin production, Gotham and colleagues pointed out that, “As insulin analogues replace regular human insulin (RHI) globally, their relative prices will become increasingly important.
-Three originator companies control 96% of the global insulin market, and few biosimilar insulins are available.
-Given a robust, competitive biosimilars market, it may be possible to profitably manufacture biosimilar insulins at prices of US$72 per year or less for human insulin and US$133 per year or less for insulin analogues.
-In order for this to happen, multiple competitors would likely need to enter the market.”
-Continuously falling API prices and increased demand for insulin is powering a major increase in efforts to produce highly competitive insulin in China.
+So, why is insulin, one of the first ‘wonder drugs’ of the 20th Century, still prohibitively one of the most expensive drugs 100 years after its introduction as a life-saving drug?
+One reason is that three multinational companies – Novo Nordisk, Eli Lilly and Company, and Sanofi- dominate the global insulin market, which is estimated to reach $90 billion by 2029.
+Also, falling API prices and increased demand for insulin are powering a significant increase in efforts to produce highly competitive insulin in China.

 Purity is key for insulin biosimilars

 The production method, including purification and refolding, is common to RHI and insulin analogs, and biosimilar manufacturers have confirmed that for recombinant molecules that have a high level of similarity, it is likely that the inherent cost of upstream processing is very similar.
-It has been estimated that most of the manufacturing cost (94%) is associated with the recovery and purification of insulin while the remainder (6%) is the fermentation process.
-This means that being competitive means maximizing the yield of high purity insulin.
-High purity is particularly important in biosimilars where new manufacturers must show that there are no new or other impurities in the product that they market at a much lower price than the original.
+It has been estimated that most of the manufacturing cost (94%) is associated with the recovery and purification of insulin, while the remainder (6%) is the fermentation process.
+This means that being competitive focuses on maximizing the yield of high purity insulin.
+High purity is essential in biosimilars, where new manufacturers must show that there are no new or other impurities in the product that they market at a much lower price than the original.

 The standard peptide purification techniques for recombinant human insulin precursors involve reverse phase chromatography (RPC), often including different steps using different buffer systems pH to give complementary selectivity.
-The purification of recombinant insulin means handling an initial extract with a high bioburden consisting of host-cell proteins, nucleic acids, lipids etc. This can cause fouling of the expensive RPC columns that is difficult to remove since the option of cleaning-in-place (CIP) using sodium hydroxide is limited for these silica resins.
+The purification of recombinant insulin means handling an initial extract with a high bioburden that consists of host-cell proteins, nucleic acids, lipids, etc. This can cause fouling of the expensive RPC columns that are difficult to remove since the option of cleaning-in-place (CIP) using sodium hydroxide is limited for these silica resins.

 1. 50 Years of Global Health Progress.
 International Federation of Pharmaceutical Manufacturers & Associations. https://50years.ifpma.org/